-Every evening, the Plantalyzer robot slowly rolls along the heating pipes between rows of tomato plants in the greenhouse.
+The artwork presents the operational images taken by a robot in a tomato greenhouse.
+Every evening, the Plantalyzer robot slowly rolls along the heating pipes between rows of tomato plants.
 During its 6 hour ride, it snaps images every 10 centimeters with its 6 cameras.
-After their capture, it uses AI to analyse the visual images for data, identifying the number of tomatoes and their colour.
+After their capture, it uses AI to analyze the visual images for data, identifying the number of tomatoes and their color.
 The grower receives a report containing the current harvestable yield, classified into 12 categories of ripeness.

 Špela Petrič is a Slovenian hybrid media artist with a background in the natural sciences.
 Her artistic research and practice combines (bio)media and performativity to enact strange relations between bodies that question the underpinnings of our (bio)technological societies.
 Recently she has been busy with looking closely at automation of care in agriculture and medicine.